 About Me

-Growing up in Land Park and Greenhaven I attended local public schools: Sutterville Elementary, Caroline Wenzel Elementary, Genevieve Didion, California Middle, and C.K.
+Growing up in Land Park and Greenhaven I I attended local public schools and graduated from C.K.
 McClatchy, but I didn’t always fit in.

 I was the quiet kid with hand-me-downs, thick glasses, and no brand-name clothes.

-My parents moved us across neighborhoods to pursue “better” schools, but it caused a rift to grow between my classmates and me.
+My parents moved us across neighborhoods to pursue “better” schools which took its toll.
 Still, I pushed forward to join academic clubs, serve in Key Club, play sports, and work with the school newspaper.
 Every step was a small fight to find belonging and purpose.

 I enrolled at Arizona State University online while working full-time to earn my bachelor’s in Urban Planning with honors.
 I then earned my MBA from Texas A&M Corpus Christi to learn how business and government intersect.
 Today, I’m leading Emergency Planning Coordination for the State of California.
 Most importantly, I’ve built a life rooted in resilience, purpose, and service.